jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 Release bow string to launch Arrow
 ```

-Bob Martin describes configuration as being in the _lowest_ portion of the design.
+Bob Martin describes configuration as the _lowest_ and _dirtiest_ portion of the design.
 It may reside in `main()` as I’ve shown above, where it resides in the _dirtiest part of the program_ as Martin has called it.

 I won’t say that `main()` is ___dirty___, but I’ve found that it’s often where dynamic configuration resides.